cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 hardware buttons below.
 The power button is located in the menu on the top left.

-A hardware keyboard can be used to type directly in OS4 and earlier devices (see "Keyboard mappings" at the end of this page).
-This is not available on OS5 devices; on these the keyboard always controls the hardware keys.
+A hardware keyboard can be used to type directly into the emulated device (see "Keyboard mappings" at the end of this page).

 On browsers that support the necessary APIs the clipboard can be shared with the host on OS4 and earlier devices.
 Check "Clipboard integration" below for more details.